April - May, 2025

 Conversation 11-12 (Conv 11-12) Description (All sections)

-For students who have finished at least one semester of Level 11 (and are conversationally fluent at that level) of our Japanese Courses or higher.
-If you are not confident in Level 11, Conv 9-10 may be a better conversational course for you.
+For students who have finished at least one course of Level 11 (and are conversationally fluent at that level) of our Japanese Courses or higher.
+If you are not confident in Level 11, Conv 10 may be a better conversational course for you.

 Students will study and discuss various Japanese cultural topics, including social media.
 New vocabulary and expressions will be introduced.
-The course is repeatable and will cover different content every semester.
+The course is repeatable and will cover different content every 5-week session.

 No textbook required.
 Sample coming soon.